shaladdle/hgen/README.md

 To use this in a project, create an empty .hgenconfig file in the root of your project directory.
 You may also put your name in the .hgenconfig, in which case it will be inserted into the @author tag in the doxygen header for the file.
 Note that whatever you put in the .hgenconfig file is exactly what will appear after the @author tag.

-For example, if your project directory is located at /home/shaladdle/fav-project, you can do
+For example, if your project directory is located at /home/shaladdle/fav_project, you can do

 ```
-echo shaladdle >> /home/shaladdle/fav-project/.hgenconfig
+echo shaladdle >> /home/shaladdle/fav_project/.hgenconfig
 ```

-Once you do that, you can use hgen to make header files anywhere under fav-project.
+Once you do that, you can use hgen to make header files anywhere under fav_project.
 For example, if you did

 ```
-cd fav-project
+cd fav_project
 mkdir module1
 touch module1/module1.h
 ```